subgeniuskitty/vvhitespace/stdlib/README.md

     0xxxxxxx xxxxxxxx - reserved for private use by stdlib 1xxxxxxx xxxxxxxx - available for use in user programs

-## Heap ##
+## Heap and Pointers ##

-    The first 256 heap addresses are reserved when using the stdlib.
+The first 16 heap addresses (`0-15`) are reserved when using the stdlib.

+By convention, functions which return a pointer will use the address `0` to represent a `NULL` pointer.

 # Entry Points #